-We next define the astronomic meridian plane for any specific point, analogous to the geodetic meridian plane for points associated with the ellipsoid.
+To understand the traditional astronomic system, we define the astronomic meridian plane for any specific point, analogous to the geodetic meridian plane for point coordinates associated with an ellipsoid.
 However, there is one essential and important difference.
 The astronomic meridian plane is the plane that contains the tangent to the plumb line at a point and is (only) parallel to the z-axis.
 Recall that the geodetic meridian plane contains the normal to the ellipsoid, as well as the minor axis of the ellipsoid.
 The astronomic meridian plane does not, generally, contain the z-axis.
 To show that this plane always exists, simply consider the vector at any point, P, that is parallel to the z-axis (Figure 2.17).
 This vector and the vector tangent to the plumb line together form a plane, the astronomic meridian plane, and it is parallel to the z-axis.
-We also recall that the tangent to the plumb line does not intersect Earth's center of mass (nor its spin axis) due to the arbitrary direction of gravity.
+Again, it is emphasized that the tangent to the plumb line does not intersect Earth's center of mass (nor its spin axis) due to the arbitrary direction of gravity.
+The Greenwich meridian plane is the plane that is parallel to the z-axis and contains the tangent to the plumb line at the Greenwich Observatory.
+The x-axis is parallel to this plane by definition.

-Now, the astronomic latitude, Φ , is the angle in the astronomic meridian plane from the equator (plane perpendicular to the z-axis) to the tangent of the plumb line.
-And, the astronomic longitude, Λ , is the angle in the equator from the x-axis to the astronomic meridian plane.
+Now, the astronomic latitude, Φ , of a point is the angle in the astronomic meridian plane from the equator (plane perpendicular to the z-axis) to the tangent of the plumb line.
+And, the astronomic longitude, Λ , is the angle in the equator from the Greenwich meridian plane to the local astronomic meridian plane.
 The astronomic coordinates, (Φ, Λ) , determine the direction of the tangent to the plumb line, just like the geodetic coordinates, (φ, λ) , define the direction of the ellipsoid normal.
 The difference between these two directions at a point is known as the deflection of the vertical.
-We will return to this angle in Chapter 3.
+This angle is explored in detail in Section 2.2.3.